What Is Faith and Why Is it Important?

 - “Be sure to fear the Lord and faithfully serve him.
 Think of all the wonderful things he has done for you.” -1 Samuel 12:24

 - “He will protect his faithful ones, but the wicked will disappear into darkness.
-No one will succeed by faith alone.” -1 Samuel 2:9
+No one will succeed by strength alone.” -1 Samuel 2:9

 Where Does Faith Come From?